Mussoorie: History

 Mussoorie has long been known as Queen of the Hills.
 The name Mussoorie is often attributed to a derivation of mansūr, a shrub which is indigenous to the area.
 The town is often referred to as Mansuri by Indians.

-In 1803 the Gorkhas under Umer Singh Thapa conquered the Garhwal and the Dehra, whereby Mussoorie was established.
+In 1803 the Gorkhas under Amar Singh Thapa conquered the Garhwal and the Dehra, whereby Mussoorie was established.
 On 1 November 1814, a war broke out between the Gorkhas and the British.
 Dehradun and Mussoorie were evacuated by the Gorkhas by the year 1815 and were annexed to the district of Saharanpur by 1819.

-Mussoorie as a resort was established in 1825 by Captain Young, a British military officer.
-With Mr Shore, the resident Superintendent of Revenues at Dehradun, he explored the present site and jointly constructed a shooting lodge.
-Lt.
-Frederick Young of the East India Company came to Mussoorie to shoot game.
-He built a hunting lodge (shooting box) on the Camel's Back Road, and became a magistrate of Doon in 1823.
+Mussoorie as a resort was established in 1825 by Captain Frederick Young, a British military officer.
+With F. J. Shore, the resident Superintendent of Revenues at Dehradun, who explored the region and built a shooting lodge on Camel's Back Road.
+Young became a magistrate of Doon in 1823.
 He raised the first Gurkha Regiment and planted the first potatoes in the valley.
 His tenure in Mussoorie ended in 1844, after which he served in Dimapur and Darjeeling, later retiring as a General and returning to Ireland.
 There are no memorials to commemorate Young in Mussoorie.
 However, there is a Young Road in Dehradun on which ONGC's Tel Bhawan stands.

 In 1832, Mussoorie was the intended terminus of the Great Trigonometric Survey of India that began at the southern tip of the country.
 Although unsuccessful, the Surveyor General of India at the time, George Everest, wanted the new office of the Survey of India to be based in Mussoorie; a compromise location was Dehradun, where it remains.
 The same year the first beer brewery at Mussoorie was established by Sir Henry Bohle as "The Old Brewery".
 The brewery opened and closed twice before it was re-established by Sir John Mackinnon as Mackinnon & Co. in 1850.

 By 1901, Mussoorie's population had grown to 6,461, rising to 15,000 in the summer.
 Earlier, Mussoorie was approachable by road from Saharanpur, 58 mi away.
 Accessibility became easier in 1900 with the railway coming to Dehradun, thus shortening the road trip to 21 mi.

 The Nehru family, including Nehru's daughter Indira (later Indira Gandhi) were frequent visitors to Mussoorie in the 1920s, 1930s, and 1940s, and stayed at the Savoy Hotel.
 They also spent time in nearby Dehradun, where Nehru's sister Vijayalakshmi Pandit ultimately settled full-time.

 On 20 April 1959, during the 1959 Tibetan Rebellion, the 14th Dalai Lama took up residence at Mussoorie, this until April 1960 when he relocated to Dharamsala in Himachal Pradesh, where the Central Tibetan Administration is today headquartered.

 The first Tibetan school was established in Mussoorie in 1960.
 Tibetans settled mainly in Happy Valley.
 Today, about 5,000 Tibetans live in Mussoorie.